alem-01/alem_public/subjects/flutter_piscine/drunkShapes/README.md

 ### Introduction:

 Develop an app that simulates gravity.
-Each time you tap on the screen, red Circle of radius 30px must appear and it must be affected by gravity.
+Each time you tap on the screen, blue Circle of radius 30px must appear and it must be affected by gravity.

 Your shapes must move towards the Earth.
 Handle the collision of the circles so that they do not fall one in another, i.e. they must collide.
 All the objects must stay inside the borders of your device.